 Most asked questions:

 Let’s take a look at some of the questions I get about this recipe…Before you dive in you’ll want to know these answers.
-It’s not easy to swap ingredients in this recipe.
+It’s not easy to swap ingredients in this recipe, because the dry beans, frozen chicken, and dry rice all work together.

 Can this be made with canned beans?

 No. Everything that is included in this recipe is included for a reason.
-Not the least of which is that the cooking times are compatible.
-Canned beans do not have the same cooking times as dry beans!
+Canned beans do not have the same cooking times as dry beans.

 Can this be made with thawed chicken?